leaf-node/open_alert_viewer/PRIVACY.md

 ### Third Parties

-Sites linked to from the app, such as [GitHub](https://github.com) and [Buy Me a Coffee](https://buymeacoffee.com), are not controlled by OK Code Studio LLC, so the owners of those sites are responsible for their own privacy policies.
+Sites linked to from the app, such as [GitHub](https://github.com) and [Buy Me a Coffee](https://buymeacoffee.com), are not controlled by OK Code Studio, so the owners of those sites are responsible for their own privacy policies.

 The owners of remote servers you configure the app to connect to are responsible for their own privacy policies regarding the handling and recording